stephenrong/mutation-paper/README.md

-# Mutational bias and the co-evolution of protein and splicing codes
+# Simulations for 'Mutational bias and the co-evolution of protein and splicing codes' paper

 Stephen Rong, Luke Buerer, Christy L. Rhine, Jing Wang, Kamil J. Cygan, and William G. Fairbrother